Salvia smithii

-Salvia smithii is an aromatic perennial plant that is native to Sichuan province in China, found growing on riverbanks, valleys, and hillsides at 2600 to 3500 m elevation.
+Salvia smithii (the Sichuan orange sage) is an aromatic perennial plant that is native to Sichuan province in China, found growing on riverbanks, valleys, and hillsides at 2600 to 3500 m elevation.
 S. smithii grows to 30 to 90 cm tall, with leaves that are broadly cordate-ovate to ovate-hastate, ranging in size from 4 to 22 cm long and 3 to 18 cm wide.